Geetham Origin

 5th Geetham Varaveena was composed by Appaya Dhikshithar

 Saint.
 Sri.
-Purandaradasar is commonly known as Sangeetha Pithamahar or Bhishmar of Carnatic Music.
+Purandaradasar is commonly known as Sangeetha Pithamahar or Bhishmar of Carnatic music.
 His compositions are commonly known as DASA PADAKALU.
-He has composed many Kannada songs which was his mother tongue.
+He has composed many Kannada songs which were his mother tongue.
 He composed various songs in other languages also.

 A few of the famous Geethams are Shri Gananadha and Vara Veena, which till date is a famous invocation song for Lord Ganesha, and Lord Saraswathi respectively.